 When you scroll over 'Cactus' (after scrolling over 'C') names such as 'Coryphantha' will appear to the right of it.
 When you click on 'Coryphantha' you will see flowers in the Coryphantha genus.

-If you click on words that are highlighted you'll access a link.
-If you click on a 'red and pink' under a flower picture you will see pictures of red and pink flowers in one of the following six categories: i) shrubs, vines, trees, cacti, ocotillo agave, parasites, aquatics; ii) elongated clusters; iii) rounded clusters; iv) odd-shaped flowers; v) simple-shaped flowers; and vi) daisy- and dandelion-like flowers.
-Pictures of flowers of other colors are put in several different categories.
+If you click on 'red and pink' under a flower picture you will see pictures of red and pink flowers in one of the following six categories: i) red and pink shrubs, vines, trees, cacti, agave, aquatics; ii) red and pink elongated clusters; iii) red and pink rounded clusters; iv) red and pink odd-shaped flowers; v) red and pink simple-shaped flowers; and vi) red and pink daisy- and dandelion-like flowers.
+Pictures of flowers of other colors are treated in the same way.